nthloop/Objektiv/README.md

  - A status-bar icon for quick access
  - An optional global hotkey triggers an overlay window for even quicker switching
- - Pressing ALT (⌥) in the status menu lets you hide browsers that are incorrectly detected
+ - Pressing Option (⌥) in the status menu lets you hide browsers that are incorrectly detected

 ![Screenshot of the Objektiv overlay window](Objektiv/en.lproj/objektiv-overlay.png)